Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Introduction

 To overcome these limitations, data-driven material modeling has emerged as a promising alternative, bypassing explicit constitutive model formulation and leveraging experimental data directly \citep{fuhg2024review}.
 The model-free or direct data-driven paradigm, pioneered by \citet{kirchdoerfer2016data}, eliminates predefined constitutive equations in favor of using raw material measurements.
 Another avenue is symbolic regression, which constructs closed-form mathematical models from data by systematically combining analytical expressions to achieve a balance between accuracy and interpretability \citep{versino2017data, bomarito2021development, kabliman2021application, abdusalamov2023automatic}.
 Expanding on this, EUCLID (Efficient Unsupervised Constitutive Law Identification and Discovery) applies sparse regression to a broad model library, enabling learning from full-field data \citep{flaschel2021unsupervised, flaschel2023automated, flaschel2023automated2}.
 Recent developments have further enhanced these approaches to better handle noisy experimental data \citep{narouie2026unsupervised}.

 A distinct class of data-driven approaches involves constitutive neural networks, which have gained prominence due to their flexibility and capacity for universal function approximation \citep{hornik1989multilayer}.
 Unlike methods that impose physical constraints via the loss function \citep{raissi2019physics, masi2021thermodynamics}, these networks encode physical consistency directly through architectural design.
 Notable variants include Constitutive Artificial Neural Networks (CANNs) \citep{linka2021constitutive, linka2023new}, which favor interpretable, sparse architectures, and Physics-Augmented Neural Networks (PANNs) \citep{rosenkranz2024viscoelasticty, linden2023neural}, which leverage denser, more expressive structures.
 Additional neural network classes have further broadened the modeling landscape: neural ordinary differential equations (ODEs) have been used to identify polyconvex strain energy functions \citep{tac2022data}; graph neural networks \citep{maurizi2022predicting} and neural operators \citep{you2022physics} have been explored for learning complex constitutive and surrogate models.
 These methods have also found applications in the design and optimization of metamaterials \citep{fernandez2021anisotropic,fernandez2022material}.
-Current research pushes the boundaries by targeting increasingly complex phenomena, such as anisotropy and inelasticity \citep{holthusen2025complementneuralnetworksanisotropic}.
+Current research pushes the boundaries by targeting increasingly complex phenomena, such as anisotropy and inelasticity \citep{holthusen2026complement}.

 To capture inelastic effects, the Generalized Standard Materials framework offers a broad and physically grounded foundation \citep{halphen1975materiaux}.
 This approach introduces an inelastic dissipation potential alongside the elastic free energy, governing the evolution of internal variables and inelastic deformation in a thermodynamically consistent manner.
-Integrating this framework with constitutive neural networks has enabled the discovery of material laws for finite-strain viscoelasticity \citep{rosenkranz2024viscoelasticty,as2023mechanics,holthusen2025generalized,tacc2023data}, plasticity \citep{flaschel2025convex,boes2024accounting,jadoon2025automated}, fracture \citep{dammass2025neural}, and biological processes like growth and remodeling \citep{holthusen2025automated}.
-Constitutive models based on internal variables have also been successfully employed in neural ODEs and neural operators to model history- and path-dependent behaviors \citep{jones2022neural,guo2025history}.
-Furthermore, approaches such as long short-term memory networks have been introduced to enhance computational efficiency in plasticity modeling \citep{li2025long}.